 Once council determines how to alter the division boundaries, it is recommended that some form of public consultation be held to inform their ratepayers of the proposal.
 This should be followed up with:

-- a resolution of council requesting the division boundary alteration;
+- A resolution of council requesting the division boundary alteration;

-- an explanation of the reasons for the request;
+- An explanation of the reasons for the request;

-- the appointment of a returning officer;
+- Appoint a returning officer;

 - Set the dates for receiving nominations and election day;

 - Establish the terms of office of the affected division councillors;

 - Set the effective date that the division boundary change will take effect; and

 - Confirm the lands of the RM and the boundaries of each division.